digitallysavvy/group-video-chat/Guide.md

 ```

 ## Core Structure (JS)
-Now that we the HTML/DOM structure laid out we can add in the JS.
+Now that we have the HTML/DOM structure laid out we can add in the JS.
 We'll use [Agora's Video SDK](https://www.agora.io/en/products/video-call/) to simplify the build and allow us to build scalable real-time video applications.
-The Agora SDK is pretty straight forward in how it works: you initialize the SDK, create a Client, use that Client to connect to an Agora Channel, and then use the client to publish the mic and camera streams into the channel.
+The Agora SDK is pretty straight forward in how it works: you initialize the SDK, create a Client, use that Client to connect to an Agora Channel, and then use the Client to publish the mic and camera streams into the channel.

-In the code below we start by importing the `AgoraRTC` object from the the Agora SDK.
-Next we set up a constant for our Agora App ID and load that value from our environment file.
-Next we'll use `cameraVideoPreset` to set the video profile for the local camera stream, we'll set similar profiles for the `audioConfigPreset` and the `screenShareVideoPreset`.
+In the code below, we start by importing the `AgoraRTC` object from the Agora SDK.
+Next, we set up a constant for our Agora App ID and load that value from our environment file.
+Next, we'll use `cameraVideoPreset` to set the video profile for the local camera stream, we'll set similar profiles for the `audioConfigPreset` and the `screenShareVideoPreset`.
 [Full list of presets](https://api-ref.agora.io/en/video-sdk/web/4.x/globals.html#videoencoderconfigurationpreset) from the Agora Documentation.

-Next we declare and instatiate an Agora Client, with an initial config of `vp9` for the codec, we'll set the mode to `live` and the role to `host`, but you can also set the mode to `rtc` and omit the role.
+Next we declare and instantiate an Agora Client, with an initial config of `vp9` for the codec, we'll set the mode to `live` and the role to `host`, but you can also set the mode to `rtc` and omit the role.

-Agora's 4.x SDK organized the audio and video streams into `tracks` to more closely align with the WebRTC equivilants.
+Agora's 4.x SDK organized the audio and video streams into `tracks` to more closely align with the WebRTC equivalents.
 To keep  our local tracks organized, create an object `localTracks` and create the structure to store a reference to audio, video tracks from the mic, camera, and a/v from the screen-share.
 The Agora SDK provides a way to check if the track is active, but that function samples the mic/camera tracks over a period of time to check for activity.
-This check is relatively fast when the stream is active so mute is quick but the function is slow to return when the track is muted so it causes a delay when trying to unmute.
-To make sure the UI is responsive on mute/unmute we'll use `localTrackActive` to keep track of the local mic, camera, and screen-share states.
+This check is relatively fast when the stream is active, so mute is quick, but the function is slow to return when the track is muted, so it causes a delay when trying to unmute.
+To make sure the UI is responsive on mute/unmute, we'll use `localTrackActive` to keep track of the local mic, camera, and screen-share states.

 When new remote users join the channel we'll use an object (`remoteUsers`) to keep track of their video and audio tracks.
-Each remote user will have an unique id (uid) that we'll use as the keys in the `remoteUsers` object.
+Each remote user will have a unique id (uid) that we'll use as the keys in the `remoteUsers` object.
 The variable `mainStreamUid` will keep track of the UID for the remote user that is being displayed in the full screen div.

 ```javascript
 // Import the Agora SDK